zhenjiawang157/BART_Py3/README.rst

 Name string of output files.
 Default: the base name of the input file.

-Notes:
+*Notes:

-The input file for <BART geneset>, namely the enhancer_prediction.txt file generated by MARGE might have these two formats (depending on python versions py2 or py3):
+The input file for <BART geneset>, i.e., the enhancer_prediction.txt file generated by MARGE, might have two different formats below (depending on python versions py2 or py3):

 a.
 Python2 version: